-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the quarterly period ended March 31, 2018

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from to

-Commission file number 814-00712

-BLACKROCK CAPITAL INVESTMENT CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
-Employer Identification No.)

-40 East 52nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code)

-Registrant's Telephone Number, Including Area Code: 212-810-5800

-Formerly known as BlackRock Kelso Capital Corporation

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗆 Accelerated filer 🖉 Non-Accelerated filer 🗆 (Do not check if a smaller reporting company)

-Smaller reporting company \Box Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes \Box No \square

-The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at May 2, 2018 was 72,222,679.
+(Mar k One) V QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934.
+15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period endo ed March 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF 1934.
+R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number r 814-00712 BLACKROCK CAPITAL INVES Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.) 40 East 52 nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Number, Includi ng Area Code: 212-810-5800 Formerly known as BlackRock Kels Capital Corporation Indicate by check mark whether the Registrant (1) has filed all reports required to be ling 12 months (or for such shorter period that the Registrant was required to file such register $\square$ No $\square$ • • • • • • • • • • • • • • • • • • • • Indicate by check mark whether the registrant has submitted electronically and posteted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during ed to submit and post such files).
+Yes $\square$ No $\square$ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerate company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller renge Act.
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-Accelerated fi $\operatorname{der} \square$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Emer ging growth company $\square$ financ If an emerging growth company, indicate by check mark if the registrant has elected ial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ not to use the extended transition period for complying with any new or revised Indicate by check mark whether the Registrant is a shell company (as defined in Rule $\pm$ 12b-2 of the Securities Exchange Act of 1934).
+Yes $\Box$ No $\Box$ The number of shares of the Registrant's common stock, \$.001 par value per share, or utstanding at May 2, 2018 was 72,222,679.